Immigration Lawyers in DuPage County

-At Mevorah Law Offices LLC, we have extensive experience assisting clients in Illinois with all matters related to immigration, including fiancé visas, family-based visas, employment-based visas, temporary visas, naturalization, deportation/removal and asylum.
+At Mevorah & Giglio Law Offices, we have extensive experience assisting clients in Illinois with all matters related to immigration, including fiancé visas, family-based visas, employment-based visas, temporary visas, naturalization, deportation/removal and asylum.
 Our award-winning lawyers frequently represent clients before the U.S. Citizenship and Immigration Services (USCIS) and U.S. Immigration Customs Enforcement (ICE), and we have in-depth knowledge of the inner workings of these agencies.
 Sponsorship affidavits of support and medical examinations are integral parts of the immigrant visa, and we provide skilled guidance in these critical areas.

 Financial Affidavits of Support